HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Technical methods
 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
 It is the only app that does not provide a E2EE option.
 ### Personal Experience
-Although there is no official investigations about how many users are not satisfied with the
+Although there is no official investigations about how many users are not satisfied with the WeChat privacy policy, I could provide some personal cases about it.
+During the 2022
 ### Other Apps
 ### Using VPN
 ### Any products before?